riendril/chording-optimizer/readme.md

 # Optimized Chord Generator

 This project implements an optimized solution for generating chord combinations for text input, taking into account word frequency distributions following Zipf's law.
-The goal is to minimize the average effort required for text input by assigning shorter chord combinations to more frequently used words while ensuring every word receives a valid chord assignment.
+The goal is to minimize the average effort required for text input by assigning shorter chord combinations to more frequently used words.

 ## Goal in Detail